 Problem statement.

 The railroad embankment has significantly altered much of the historic creek mouth and pocket estuary habitats along much of the eastern shore of Central Puget Sound.
 In fact, Cereghino et al. (2012) reported that 14 out of the 15 barrier embayments between Commencement Bay and the Snohomish River on the eastern shore of Central Puget Sound – including all of WRIA 8 – have been lost (and the one remaining is a mapping error because it is no longer a tidal environment or accessible to fish in the nearshore).
-For outmigrating juvenile Chinook seeking the lower energy habitats along the Puget Sound shoreline, these habitats are generally unavailable.
-At this site, the massive infrastructure constructed during the railroad era – including shoreline fill and armoring, confinement of a coastal stream within a narrow culvert, and subsequent upland development fill – has disrupted natural hydrologic processes and sediment delivery, and reduced the availability of estuarine habitats preferred by juvenile Chinook (see Figure 3 for 1872 t-sheet of historic conditions at site).
+For out-migrating juvenile Chinook seeking the lower energy habitats along the Puget Sound shoreline, these habitats are generally unavailable.
+At this site, the massive infrastructure constructed during the railroad era – including shoreline fill and armoring, confinement of a coastal stream within a narrow culvert, and subsequent upland development fill – has disrupted natural hydrologic processes and sediment delivery, and reduced the availability of estuarine habitats preferred by juvenile Chinook (see Figure 3 for 1872 T-sheet of historic conditions at site).
 General salmon science in the region, including observations from the project site, are described in more detail in Section 4 and show that the shoreline habitats on the creek delta, the semi-protected pocket estuary-like habitats, and the lower stream reaches are all known to be consistently used by juvenile Chinook salmon originating in large river systems.
-The existing conditions limit the availability and quality of these habitats at the site.
+The existing conditions (Figure 4) limit the availability and quality of these habitats at the site.
 Present-day conditions include pocket estuary habitat that forms waterward of the BNSF railway when longshore sediment drift turns creek flows to the north after exiting the culvert, forming a delta.
 However, this habitat is only intermittently available because the current constriction of creek flows during high flow events creates a “firehose effect” which can carve a channel straight through the beach berm.
 Such an event occurred in 2016, so currently the creek is routed straight across the delta and bypasses the area that provides pocket estuary-like habitats when the creek flows through it.
-In the coming years, depending on high flow conditions, creek flow most likely will again turn north and re-create the pocket estuary habitat waterward of the BNSF railway with sustainability subject to the flux of weather patterns.
+In the coming years following restoration, the creek flow will most likely again turn north and re-create the pocket estuary habitat waterward of the BNSF railway.

-For the portion of the creek in the box culvert through the railroad embankment, the channel is a 5-foot-wide rectangle with a concrete bottom.
-An approximately 1-foot-wide lip on one side provides the pedestrian walking trail on one side of the culvert.
-When flows are high, the entire culvert cross-section is wetted.
-During late spring and summer months, grating is placed across the creek channel along the entire length of the culvert to allow easier passage by park users to get to the beach.
-At all times, whether the grating is in place or not, park users are right next to potential habitats used by fish and presumably disturb fish in the area.
-The culvert configuration and the disturbance by park users foreseeably reduces fish movement into the stream.
+For the portion of the creek in the box culvert through the railroad embankment, the channel is 49-inches wide with vertical sides and a concrete bottom.
+When the pedestrian grating is in place, the depth of the channel below the grating is only 2-feet.
+When sediments accumulate at the mouth of the culvert compromising fish passage, the grates are removed leaving an approximate 18-inch-wide surface (part of the culvert footing) for pedestrian beach access.
+The latter condition which is more the norm for the last decade (grates removed) prevailed from 2013-2016 due to creek backwatering, gravels in channel and knee-high water in the culvert.
+At all times, whether the grating is in place or not, the shared-use of the culvert by humans negatively impacts the quality of habitat used by fish, and combined with the insufficient width, likely reduces fish movement into the stream.